Transfer function interpolation remainder formula of rational Krylov subspace methods: Greedy algorithms for MOR

 \subsection{Algorithm \ARKSM}

-In paper \cite{MR2858340}, the shifts are required to be real numbers or conjugate pairs.
-For simplicity, we do not have this constrain (See Algorithm \ref{alg:scl}).
-The first two shifts are acquired by
+In paper \cite{MR2858340}, it is required that the shifts should be either real numbers or conjugate pairs.
+For simplicity, we do not impose this constraint.
+The one-sided projection algorithm is outlined in Algorithm~\ref{alg:scl}.
+The concept of the greedy algorithm is employed in \eqref{eqn:ARKSM_next_shift} for computing the optimal shifts.
+As stated in Remark~\ref{rmk:ez_estimations} Approximation 1, the error $|e(\mathfrak{s})|$ is actually approximated by $\mathcal {C}_1/|G(\mathfrak{s})|$.
+The initial two shifts are acquired by

-Other shifts are selected on the boundary of $\Xi$, where $\Xi$ is a mirror region of Ritz values.
-If $s_i=-\overline{\lambda_i}$, then we shall get $H_2$ norm optimal MOR \cite{MR2421462}.
-By using the maximal value theorem on $\Xi$, the shifts are picked up on the boundary $\partial\Xi$.
+The other shifts are selected on the boundary of $\Xi$, which is a mirror region of the Ritz values.
+The designation of $\Xi$ is based on the observation that the optimal $H_2$ norm MOR condition is $s_i=-\overline{\lambda_i}$ \cite{MR2421462}.
+By applying the maximal value theorem to $\Xi$, one can ascertain that the shifts are located on the boundary $\partial\Xi$.
 Another explanation can be found in \cite[Section 4.1]{MR3095912}.